 It’s difficult to accept just how much we still have to deal with as a family.
 It’s painful to acknowledge that things will always be hard.
 It’s depressing to know that certain skills may never be mastered.
 The spectre of the future that always looms large in the corners of my mind is often best left alone.

-I’ve written before about how autism sucks.
-I’ve also been open about having my own mummy meltdowns.
+I’ve written before about having my own mummy meltdowns.
 Most of the time I do keep swimming, I let the waves crash over me, confident that we will get back on an even keel.

 But weeks like these, weeks where everything falls on top of you, they suck you down and expose the very rawness of your reality.
 As strong as you may be, sometimes you can never be strong enough to withstand the brute force of such a reality check.